What Shed Size Can I Build Without A Permit? - EasyShed

 New South Wales

-For NSW, here are the ways that your shed can be exempt from needing council approval (in other words, if these statements apply to your shed, you don’t need a permit!):
+For NSW, here are the ways that your shed can be exempt from needing council approval:

 • Your shed is the only detached structure in the backyard